+'''

 HOST-1.EXAMPLE.
 A 1.2.3.1

 HOST-1.EXAMPLE.
 MX 0 .

 HOST-2.EXAMPLE.
 A 1.2.3.2

 HOST-2.EXAMPLE.
 MX 0 .

 HOST-3.EXAMPLE.
 A 1.2.3.3

 HOST-3.EXAMPLE.
-A 1.2.3.3
+MX 0 .

+...

 HOST-127.EXAMPLE.
 A 1.2.3.127

 HOST-127.EXAMPLE.
-A 1.2.3.127
+MX 0 .

 '''

-range This can be one of two forms: start-stop or start-stop/step.
-If the first form is used, then step is set to 1.
-All of start, stop and step must be positive. lhs This describes the owner name of the resource records to be created.
+Г range This can be one of two forms: start-stop or start-stop/step.
+If the first form is used, then step is set to 1. start, stop and step must be positive integers between 0 and (2°31)-1. start must not be larger than stop. lhs This describes the owner name of the resource records to be created.
 Any single \$ (dollar sign) symbols within the lhs string are replaced by the iterator value.
 To get a \$ in the output, you need to escape the \$ using a backslash e.g. \\$.
 The \$ may optionally be followed by modifiers which change the offset from the iterator, field width and base.
-Modifiers are introduced by a { (left brace) immediately fol- lowing the \$ as \${offset[,width[,base]]}.
-For example, \${-20,3,d} sub- tracts 20 from the current value, prints the result as a decimal in a zero-padded field of width 3.
-Available output forms are decimal (d), octal (o), hexadecimal (x or X for uppercase) and nibble (n or $\mathbb{N}\setminus$ for uppercase).
+Modifiers are introduced by a { (left brace) immediately following the \$ as \${offset[,width[,base]]}.
+For example, \${-20,3,d} subtracts 20 from the current value, prints the result as a decimal in a zero-padded field of width 3.
+Available output forms are decimal (d), octal (o), hexadecimal (x or X for uppercase) and nibble (n or N\ for uppercase).
 The default modifier is \${0,0,d}.
 If the lhs is not absolute, the current \$ORIGIN is appended to the name.
-In nibble mode the value will be treated as if it was a reversed hex- adecimal string with each hexadecimal digit as a separate label.
+In nibble mode the value will be treated as if it was a reversed hexadecimal string with each hexadecimal digit as a separate label.
 The width field includes the label separator.
 For compatibility with earlier versions, \$\$ is still recognized as indicating a literal \$ in the output. ttl Specifies the time-to-live of the generated records.
 If not specified this will be inherited using the normal TTL inheritance rules. class and ttl can be entered in either order. class Specifies the class of the generated records.
 This must match the zone class if it is specified. class and ttl can be entered in either order. type Any valid type. rhs rhs, optionally, quoted string.

 The \$GENERATE directive is a BIND extension and not part of the standard zone file format.
 BIND 8 does not support the optional TTL and CLASS fields.

-6.3.7 Additional File Formats
+Additional File Formats